 Within a year of its establishment, the federal government undertook to enforce a tariff policy whose effects, as Mason had predicted (and as Madison had denied), clearly would be sectional.
 There was talk among Virginia Federalists of Mason’s and Henry’s having been “prophets,” and the idea was popular that, as in his insistence in Philadelphia on abstract principle over moderation and prudence in regard to apportionment of the Senate, Madison had been shown to be too great a philosophe, too bookish, too much “the best-read” man in regard to the commerce power.
 Over the course of three-quarters of a century, issues related to the sectional effect of tariffs would drive a wedge between two great sections of the union.
 Madison’s Judiciary Act of 1789, specifically Section 25 of that act, would give the federal government, through the federal courts, power to define its own authority even against state supreme courts.
 Finally, the “Principles of ’98,” understood, to Madison’s chagrin, as Virginians had always understood them, would give the heirs of Virginia’s political tradition a way out.

-Books on this topic may be found in The Imaginative Conservative Bookstore.
-This was an address to the Philadelphia Society in 1996 and is reprinted here with the gracious permission of the author and the Society.
+This was an address to the Philadelphia Society in 1996 and is published here with the gracious permission of the author and the Society.